Bidirectional yet asymmetric causality between urban systems and traffic dynamics in 30 cities worldwide: Methods

-where $x{(\mathbf{s}_i, t_s)}$ represents the value of a lagged spatial unit $\mathbf{s}_i$ with order $i$ at time $t_s$.
-Here, the first-order spatial lag includes all adjacent BVCells to $\mathbf{s}$, while second-order lags are derived from the first-order neighbors, and so forth \citep{gao2023causal}.
+where $x{(s_i, t_s)}$ represents the value of a lagged spatial unit $s_i$ with order $i$ at time $t_s$.
+Here, the first-order spatial lag includes all adjacent BVCells to $s$, while second-order lags are derived from the first-order neighbors, and so forth \citep{gao2023causal}.
+Thus, the embedding dimension $E$ determines how many spatial-lagged neighbors are included in the reconstructed state space, where a larger $E$ corresponds to higher-order spatial neighborhoods.
+The sensitivity analysis of STCCM with varying $E$ is reported in Supplementary Figs. 4 and 5.
 Fig.~\ref{fig:spatial_lags} provides a schematic illustration of spatial lags across different orders and time periods.
-Similarly, the embedding vector for $Y(\mathbf{s}, t_s)$ that encapsulates local traffic patterns at time $t_s$ is constructed as:
+Similarly, the embedding vector for $\mathbf{Y}(s, t_s)$ that encapsulates local traffic patterns at time $t_s$ is constructed as:

-Since each order of the spatial lag encompasses multiple BVCells, we apply a weighted averaging method to aggregate $\text{CI}$ and $\text{TDI}$ values across all BVCells within the order.
-The construction of $x{(\mathbf{s}_i, t_s)}$ employs the BVCell area as the weighting coefficient for $\text{CI}$, while the road length within each BVCell serves as the weighting coefficient for $\text{TDI}$ when constructing $y{(\mathbf{s}_i, t_s)}$.
+Since each order of the spatial lag encompasses multiple BVCells, we apply a weighted averaging method to aggregate $\mathrm{CI}$ and $\mathrm{TDI}$ values across all BVCells within the order.
+The construction of $x{(s_i, t_s)}$ employs the BVCell area as the weighting coefficient for $\mathrm{CI}$, while the road length within each BVCell serves as the weighting coefficient for $\mathrm{TDI}$ when constructing $y{(s_i, t_s)}$.

-2. \textit{Simplex projection}.
-Once the embeddings in the reconstructed state space are generated, STCCM employs a simplex projection scheme to quantify the causal influence between $X(\mathbf{s}, t_s)$ and $Y(\mathbf{s}, t_s)$.
-For BVCell $\mathbf{s}$, we use a specific library size $L$ to define a library set of BVCells, which are determined based on spatial proximity to $\mathbf{s}$.
-Then, given $x{(\mathbf{s}, t_s)}$, the value of $y{(\mathbf{s}, t_s)}$ can be predicted according to its nearest neighbors identified from $M_x$ in this library set.
+Simplex projection.
+Once the embeddings in the reconstructed state space are generated, STCCM employs a simplex projection scheme to quantify the causal influence between $\mathbf{X}(s, t_s)$ and $\mathbf{Y}(s, t_s)$.
+Simplex projection estimates the target variable by locating its nearest reconstructed states and forming a distance-weighted average of their observed values.
+For BVCell $s$, we use a specific library size $L$ to define a library set of BVCells, which are determined based on spatial proximity to $s$.
+Then, given $x{(s, t_s)}$, the value of $y{(s, t_s)}$ can be predicted according to its nearest neighbors identified from $M_X$ in this library set.
 Here, we set the number of nearest neighbors as $E+1$ \citep{sugihara2012detecting}.
 Each neighbor contributes to the prediction through a weighted average of its corresponding target values, where the weights decrease with distance to prioritize closer neighbors.
-The predicted value for a target BVCell $\mathbf{s}$ at time $t_s$ is computed as:
+The predicted value for a target BVCell $s$ at time $t_s$ is computed as:

-where $w_{si}$ is the weight for the $i$-th nearest neighbor of $\mathbf{s}$ \citep{gao2023causal}.
+where $w_{si}$ is the weight for the $i$-th nearest neighbor of $s$ \citep{gao2023causal}.